cpoeppelbaum/DynamicMappingSystem/README.md

 ## Project Requirements

-The system`s functionality is to handle both the conversion of internal models to 3rd party formats and vise versa.
+The system`s functionality is to handle both the mapping of internal models to 3rd party formats and vise versa.
 Easily extendable and with a specific interface for the given context.

 ### 1. Mapping System Core